Hoppering/Chat/README.md

 2. Update posts
 3. Delete posts
 4. Infinity list (when you going the end of the list, it will update your list, if you have new posts)
+5. Only owner of post can edit or delete post

 ---FUTURE---
 1. Registration of users